tomas-fryza/vhdl-course/lab8-project/README.md

 * Member 3 (responsible for ...)
 * Member 4 (responsible for ...)

+### Abstract

+An abstract is a short summary of your project, usually about a paragraph (6-7 sentences, 150-250 words) long.
+A well-written abstract serves multiple purposes: (a) an abstract lets readers get the gist or essence of your project quickly; (b) an abstract prepares readers to follow the detailed information, description, and results in your report; (c) and, later, an abstract helps readers remember key points from your project.

+Photo of your application with labels of individual parts.

 ## Theoretical description and explanation

 Enter a description of the problem and how to solve it.